undergrad-partner-school

 This school uses standardized test scores for admission.

-According to the latest information, the acceptance rate for Kenyon College is 31%.
+The most recent data indicate that the acceptance rate for Kenyon College is 31%.

 Contact Information